Rajiv-Nayan/Sentiment-Analysis-of-Twitter-Data-using-Tweepy/README.md

 # Sentiment Analysis of Twitter Data using Tweepy
-This is to carry out sentiment analysis with Twitter data using the following Python packages -
+<div align="justify">This is to carry out sentiment analysis with Twitter data using the following Python packages -
 * **NumPy**
 * **Pandas**
 * **Tweepy**